mre/endler.dev/content/2025/repeat-yourself/index.md

   <p>—Sandi Metz, <cite><a href="https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction">The Wrong Abstraction</a></cite></p>
 </div>

-Better to wait until the *last moment* to settle on the abstraction, when you have a solid understanding of the problem space.
+Better to wait until the *last moment* to settle on the abstraction, when you have a solid understanding of the problem space.[^ooda]

+[^ooda]: This is similar to the [OODA loop](https://en.wikipedia.org/wiki/OODA_loop) concept, which stands for "Observe, Orient, Decide, Act."
+It was developed by military strategist John Boyd.
+Fighter pilots use it to wait until the last responsible moment to decide on a course of action, which allows them to make the best decision based on the current situation and available information.

 ## The Mental Overhead of Abstractions